 Why publish an open access general medical journal at this time?

 Open access publishing has a primary goal of making research findings more accessible to readers around the world.
 In addition, many funders require that research be published in open access journals.

 Read our Editorial in the Oct.
 3 issue of JAMA.

-JN-OA: A JAMA Network license is available for authors of manuscripts reporting research, regardless of funding source, including those commercially funded.
-A JN-OA license provides immediate and perpetual open access on the journal website on the day of publication and access to a PDF copy of the published article.
+JN-OA: Commercially funded research will be published only under a JN-OA license.
+The license provides immediate and perpetual open access on the journal website on the day of publication and access to a PDF copy of the published article.
 The JN-OA license also permits authors to display a copy on a password-protected website hosted by their institution, share a copy with colleagues for their personal/educational/research noncommercial use, share a copy with students in an academic class or course they are teaching, include a copy in a thesis or dissertation (provided that it is not to be published commercially), and incorporate it in other noncommercial uses on request—provided that credit is given to the original authors and journal.
-The article processing charge is $2700.
+The Article Processing Charge is $3000.